fcrepo4-labs/fcrepo4-tests/README.md

 1. Validate the correct Link header type
 1. Create a LDP Indirect container
 1. Validate the correct Link header type

+1. Create a basic container
+1. Create an indirect container
+1. Create a direct container
+1. Create a NonRDFSource
+1. Try to create a ldp:Resource (not allowed)
+1. Try to create a ldp:Container (not allowed)

+1. Try to change each of the following (basic, direct, indirect container and binary) to all other types.

 ### camel - see [note](#camel-tests)
 1. Create a container